The Liouville property for groups acting on rooted trees: Proof of

 We keep notations from the previous section: $\mu$ is supported on the set $S$, and we denote by $\Gamma_n$ the Schreier graph of the action of $G=\langle S\rangle$ on the level set $\Tmb^n$ with generating set $S$.
 If the action is not transitive $\Gamma_n$ is not connected, but this is irrelevant in what follows.
 Let $V_n=m_1\cdots m_n$ be the volume of the level sets of the tree.
 With $\Abb_n$ and $\Bbb_n$ as above (\cref{L:sections of generating set}), we shall consider two resistances:

 Here $R_n$ is computed in the graph with all edge weights equal to $1$, and $R^\mu_n$ is the resistance with edge weights given by $\mu$.
 Since $\mu(g)\le 1$ for any $g$ we have $R_n^\mu \geq R_n$.

-Recall that the resistance between two sets $A,B$ is defined as the resistance from $\bar{a}$ to $\bar{b}$ in the graph where $A$ and $B$ have been collapsed to points $\bar{a},\bar{b}$ (this definition makes sense also for disconnected graphs).
-We will use the following slight generalization of the classical formula for hitting probabilities (in the case when $A=\{a\}$ is a singleton).
+We will use the following slight generalization of the classical formula for random walk hitting probabilities (in the case when $A=\{a\}$ is a singleton).
 We have not located a reference for this, but this is a reformulation of Exercise 2.45 in \cite{LyPe}.